[Last updated November 26, 2018]

 - User’s search query – Why?
 Search queries provide the core of search analytics.
 When you know what your users look for, you can adjust your search settings and your site content to help them find what they need.
 This information is aggregated in the Site Search 360 Control Panel and Google Analytics (when we choose to integrate it) and is not personally identifiable.
 It is stored until we delete our account with Site Search 360.

 - User’s IP address – Why?
 To ignore logging from certain users and to prevent spam and abuse techniques (eg. blacklisting an IP address used for a malicious attack.
 It is stored for 14 days for blocked IPs.

 - __cfduid cookie – Why?
 It is a strictly necessary cookie for Cloudflare’s ( Site Search 360’s CDN) security features and cannot be turned off.
 It does not store any personally identifiable information.
 It is exempt from GDPR Cookie Consent as it is required for the “user‑centric security”.
 It is stored for 1 year.

 - ss360LastQuery cookie – Why?
 To store the last-entered query so that when the user navigates back to the search result page, the correct results are shown.
 This cookie is also exempt from GDPR Cookie Consent as it falls under “user-input” category.
 It is stored for 24 hours.

 All communication between the website user and Site Search 360’s server is encrypted and secured via SSL (Secure Sockets Layer).

-AIA New York and the Center for Architecture serve ads using a third-party provider, Naylor.
-Naylor doesn’t collect personal information on ad traffic (only impressions and clicks) and uses Google Analytics to track traffic on its own site using IP anonymity.
+AIA New York and the Center for Architecture use a third-party, Naylor, to serve ads on their Sites.
+For contextually based ads, Naylor doesn’t collect personal information on ad traffic (only impressions and clicks) and uses Google Analytics to track traffic on its own site using IP anonymity.